Clinching the title

 2014 - Steven Gerrard was named as the Liverpool Echo’s Sports Personality Of The Year.

 1971 - A goalless draw at Leeds United was not enough to take us through to the Fairs Cup Final, after having lost the first leg 1-0 at Anfield.
+Ron Years played his 454th and last game for the club.

 1980 - Our third FA Cup Semi-final match of the season with Arsenal still could not separate the sides, as the game at Villa Park ended 1-1 after extra time, with Kenny Dalglish bagging our goal in the final minute of normal time after Alan Sunderland had opened the scoring with one of his six goals past us after just sixteen seconds.
 Ray Clemence made his 600th reds outing in this game, while David Johnson had to leave the pitch for a while having been knocked unconscious.
 Unfortunately, we lost the fourth game three days later.